 The season in Ouray starts early.
 There is reliably ice formed by the second week of December.
 It’s not uncommon for some backcountry routes to come in before Thanksgiving.
 If you have a the flexibility to come before the Christmas/New Year holiday the Ice Park may not yet be open but you’ll have many of the climbing areas in the region to yourself.

 Specific routes can be in great climbing shape one day, and out another…but one of the qualities that makes Ouray an international destination how consistently ice in this area forms.
 From early season to late into March we are fortunate to have very consistent conditions.
 The Ice Park is at a lower elevation and sees a significant amount of traffic.
 However, in the backcountry we can seek out the best conditions by going to higher elevations or by avoiding the crowds in general.

 This is a private program, no one else will be paired with your party.
 If your group is larger than 2, we apply a group discount and additional guides are added to keep the guest to guide ratio at 2:1 or lower.

 December 1 – March 31

-These trips usually meet at our office at 480 Main Street in Ouray at 7:30am in the morning.
+These trips usually meet at the Peak Guide House at 311 Main Street in Ouray at 7:30am in the morning.
 However, based on conditions and objectives, the time and place to meet often is unique to the day.

 All the technical climbing equipment required for this outing is included.